ashutoshmjain/gita/src/ananta.md

 >
 > Blavatsky believed that the avatara-related Hindu texts were an allegorical presentation of Darwinian evolution.
 Some Orientalists and reformist Hindus in India picked up this idea to rationalize Hinduism as being consistent with modern science.
 Keshub Chandra Sen stated in 1882,

-Above ten or so, incarnations of `Hari` are described as "full incarnations" though there are thousands of semi-complete incarnations representing minor milestones in our journey to a evolved civilized way of life.
+Above ten incarnations of `Hari` are described as "full incarnations" though there are thousands of semi-complete incarnations representing minor milestones in our journey to a evolved civilized way of life.
 In a way, `Hari` is the manifestative potency of `Brmha` - the entire knowledge base.
 Thus the "stories" of `Hari` (`Hari Katha`) are the stories of creation.
 They signify the upwards trajectory of human cognition - be it our infinite universe or the tiny innovations within our realm — from the "wheel" to our  first car(t), or the first flight in open skies to imbibe the freedom of birds,  or the fist light bulb to mimic a tiny Sun in our captive backyard.
 Or the operating systems, the internet , or the virtual worlds — anything that takes us to higher orbit of consciousness — these stories are endless, because such manifestations are endless

 In all such stories, there is an element of innovation.
-We may call it creativity — a divine force that uses us like a vessel to evolve something new. `Krishna` — the eighth incarnation of `Vishnu` named such distinguished manifestations as his `Vibhooties` (entities).
+We may call it creativity — a divine force that uses us like a vessel to evolve something new. `Krishna` — the eighth incarnation of `Vishnu` named such distinguished manifestations as his `Vibhooties` (entities that have attained perfections ).

 When asked by `Arjuna` to describe himself, in chapter ten of `Bhagvad Gita` ..